altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 *There was a crack*
 ~~
-~Another Rossin to her right was banging on the barrier~ ~More and more appeared until it was not empty~
+~Another Rossin to her right was banging on the barrier~ *The Rossin in front of her shook his head and backed away* ~More and more appeared until it was not empty~
 ~Just a writhing mass of Rossin's stuck together~
 ~~